New York Pass and tourist cards: complete guide 2026

 This aspect is also useful when your stay in NYC is interspersed with excursions outside NYC (such as Niagara Falls, Boston, Washington, Philadelphia, etc.), without losing days of card validity.

-What attractions does Explorer Pass include?
+What attractions does it include?

 The attractions catalog included in Explorer Pass--from which to choose your N attractions to visit--is the same catalog as the New York Pass (and All-Inclusive Pass), with a few very small, non-significant differences.
 So, basically, same catalog of top attractions in the city seen above.